meliache/yellow-taxis/README.md

 ## Example plots

 The creation of plots is not part of the implemented pipeline and of this Python package.
-They have been created with the [result_visualization.ipynb](https://github.com/meliache/yellow-taxis/blob/main/notebooks/result_visualization.ipynb) notebook in the repository, which is meant as an example how to analyzed the results from the data pipeline.
+They have been created with the [result_visualization.ipynb](https://github.com/meliache/yellow-taxis/blob/main/notebooks/result_visualization.ipynb) notebook in the repository, which is meant as an example how to analyze the results from the data pipeline.

-The plots had been useful to discover issues with the data such as outliers and wrong dates.
+Further, the plots had been useful to discover issues with the data, such as data-entry errors, which could be seen as huge peaks in certain months.

 Monthly averages             |  Rolling averages :-------------------------:|:-------------------------: